Lakshmana Temple, Khajuraho

-The Lakshmana Temple is a 10th-century Hindu temple built by Yashovarman located in Khajuraho, India.
+The Lakshmana Temple is a 10th-century Hindu temple built by Yashovarman during the Chandela dynasty located in Khajuraho, India.
 It is dedicated to Vaikuntha Vishnu - an aspect of Vishnu.
+As part of the Khajuraho Group of Monuments, and owing to its architecture and religious importance, the temple was inscribed on the UNESCO World Heritage List in 1986.

 Location

 This temple is located in the Western Temple complex in Khajuraho.
 Khajuraho is a small village in the Chhatarpur District of Madhya Pradesh, India.

 Architecture

 It is a Sandhara Temple of the Panchayatana Variety.
 The entire temple complex stands on a high platform (Jagati), as seen in image.
 The structure consists of all the elements of Hindu temple architecture.
 It has entrance porch (ardh-mandapa), Mandapa, Maha-Mandapa, Antarala and Garbhagriha.

 Unlike other temples in Khajuraho, its sanctum is Pancharatha on plan (top-view).
 Its shikhara is clustered with minor urushringas (refer images of temple top i.e. shikhara).

 The wall portion is studded with balconied windows with ornate balustrades.
 It has two rows of sculptures (refer images of temple's outer wall) including divine figures, couples and erotic scenes.
 The sanctum doorway is of seven sakhas (vertical panels).
 The central one being decorated with the ten incarnation of Vishnu.
 The Lintel depicts goddess Lakshmi in the centre flanked by Brahma and Vishnu.
 The sanctum contains four-armed sculpture of Vishnu.
 One of the niches has the image of the sculptor and his disciples at work.